bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ![](media/97-3dscript-animate.png)

 3Dscript will generate the 10-frame animation and set the `3D Animation` window to the last timepoint.
-Unfortunately, there’s no way to set the timepoint for the `3D Animation` window manually (it always show the last timepoint of the most recent animation).
+Unfortunately, there's no way to set the timepoint for the `3D Animation` window manually (it always shows the last timepoint of the most recent animation).

 From this first animation, we can observe three things that we want to improve.